lsaffie/lsaffie.github.io/_posts/2018-10-29-Luis-Saffie-README.md

 http://lsaffie.com/readings/2017/12/27/one-on-ones.html

-## My recommendation to your first 90 days
+## My recommendation to the first 90 days

 I like to break this down in thirds